What is Extraordinary Rendition?

 Although many people associate extraordinary rendition with the United States' “War on Terrorism” which began after 2001, the practice had been well established by the mid-1990s.
 It was in fact authorized and developed thanks to an executive order signed by President Bill Clinton, who was undoubtedly aware of the murky legal ground that the United States government would tread as a result.
 The Central Intelligence Agency (CIA) appears to be the main orchestrator of extraordinary rendition.

-There are a number of forms of extraordinary rendition.
+There are a number of forms of this practice.
 In one instance, a suspect is picked up in a foreign country, essentially kidnapped extrajudicially without the agreement or consent of the host country.
 This is a clear violation of national sovereignty and legal extradition agreements.
 Once captured, the suspect is taken to another country, typically one with more lax human rights protections, for questioning.
 In several cases, this questioning has clearly included torture, which is not a legal, ethical, or sensible method for extracting information.
 In other cases, foreign nationals have been removed from American soil and secretly transported out of the country.

 In addition to questioning people under questionable circumstances, extraordinary rendition also appears to be linked to secret detainment facilities as well.
 The Washington Post detailed the existence of these so-called “black sites” in 2005, in an article which also discussed the techniques used to move detainees from nation to nation without detection.
 The New Yorker was also instrumental in exposing the practice of extraordinary rendition.